 How can you stay informed?

-Wisper received their first round of CAF II funding at the end of February 2020.
+Wisper received its first round of CAF II funding at the end of February 2020.
 Subscribe to Wisper’s CAF II Newsletter, The Connection, to stay up-to-date on the latest developments.

 Are you in a CAF II build-out area?
 Help us, help you.